Nigeria's Dessers scores twice in 3-2 win as Feyenoord draws first blood

 In a defensive horror show from the visitors, 'De club aan de Maas' re-established their lead just 10 seconds into the second half.
 Dessers intercepted Duje Caleta-Car’s back-pass for his second of the game and 10th in 11 UECL outings.

 Slot's team appeared pleased to maintain their lead and sunk deeper, giving Marseille more time on the ball.
-But Jorge Sampaoli's team's defensive frailties nearly came back to haunt them, but their blushes were spared when Mandanda made a stunning near-post save to deny Dessers a hat-trick.
+But Jorge Sampaoli's team's defensive frailties nearly came back to haunt them.
+Their blushes were spared when Mandanda made a stunning near-post save to deny Dessers a hat-trick.

 William Saliba headed wide from a Payet corner as the visitors came close to levelling the scores once more, however, that was all to the game.